stevedsun/stevedsun.github.io/posts/2022/2022-5-8_lexer_design/index.md

-# Building a file parser
+# Building A File Parser

 Last week, after reading this article - [How to Write a Lexer in Go](https://www.aaronraff.dev/blog/how-to-write-a-lexer-in-go), I found that it is not so difficult to design a configuration file parser by this article's mind-set.
 Then I tried to write a fluent-bit configuration parser, finally got this [Fluent-Bit configuration parser for Golang](https://github.com/stevedsun/go-fluentbit-conf-parser).